Why Trust Us?

 A Responsive Mouse or Trackpad

 Another thoughtful gift is a quality mouse or trackpad.
 We cover some of the best in our review, The Best Mouse for Mac (most of these work on Windows as well).
 The best of these are ergonomic and responsive; many are customizable as well.
-Here are a few of the best choices for writers:

 Noise-Cancelling Headphones

-Writers sometimes work in noisy environments, including coffee shops, planes, even at home with the kids.
+Writers sometimes work in noisy environments, including coffee shops, planes, and even at home with the kids.
 The right pair of headphones makes all that noise vanish while offering music or ambient sounds that help them focus.

 Not all headphones are as effective at canceling noise, however.
 We explore the best options in our review, Best Noise-Isolating Headphones.
 Over-ear and in-ear options are available.